cbandera/rosparam_handler/README.md

 To get the package run
 `rosdep update && rosdep install rosparam_handler`

+## Contribution
+`rosparam_handler` is developt according to Vincent Driessen's [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/).
+This means,
+- the master branch is for releases only.
+- development is done on feature branches
+- finished features are integrated via PullRequests into develop.

+For a PullRequest to get merged into develop, it must pass
+- Review by one of the maintainers.
+- Compile / Test / Run on all target environments.

 ## Credits
 This project uses Open Source components.
 The code was, in large parts, built upon such existing open source software.
 You can find the source code of their projects along with license information below.
 We acknowledge and are grateful to these developers for their contributions to open source.